Guides

 When viewed from this perspective, the case for purchasing a battery starts to look compelling.

-Although the financial case for batteries is still up for debate, customers are increasingly making decisions on a more holistic basis, including recognising benefits such a backup power (for blackouts and outages) and reducing one’s carbon footprint.
+Although the financial case for batteries is still up for debate, customers are increasingly making decisions on a more holistic basis, including recognising benefits such as backup power (for blackouts and outages) and reducing one’s carbon footprint.

 Ford F-150 Lightning electric ute powering home in blackout

-The Future of Home Energy
+The Future of Solar Batteries and Home Energy

-Outlook for batteries
+Outlook for battery prices

 While the financial case for batteries is still up for debate (largely dependent on individual preferences), what is not in doubt is the improving economics – driven by declining costs (solar and batteries) and increasing electricity prices.
 Battery prices have fallen by as much as 89% in the last decade.

-forecast batter prices until 2023Image by - BNEF
+forecast batter prices until 2023

 The other key factor to consider is the increasing difference in off-peak and peak energy prices.
 As more solar generation comes online, this may have the affect of pushing down peak/shoulder energy prices but increasing peak prices (when the sun) isn't shining.

-When is the right time to buy?
+When is the right time to buy a battery?

 So, when will the financial case for batteries 'stack up' like it does for solar today?
 We believe it could be soon.